assemble/assemble/docs/markdown.md

 ### Markdown

 Wouldn't it be awesome if you could just _use markdown however you wanted, wherever you needed it_?
+One of the advantages of writing content using markdown is that it is free of the angle brackets and tags used in HTML, so it feels and looks more like "content" than "code".

-Assemble gives you the flexibility to:
+Assemble gives you the flexibility to _write code when you need to_ and _write content when, where and in whatever format you want_, You can:

   * Write entire documents in markdown, and later compile them to HTML
-  * Keep sections of documents in externalized markdown files, so they can be imported into other documents
+  * Keep sections of documents in externalized markdown files, similar to includes or partials, so they can be reused and imported into other documents
-  * Embed or write "inline" markdown on-the-fly inside HTML documents
+  * Embed markdown, or write it "inline" inside HTML documents.

 #### Features

 **"Include" or import externalized content**

-Use the markdown expression, `{{md}}`, to enable importing of external markdown content.
+Use the markdown block helper, `{{md}}`, to enable importing of external markdown content.

 Example: